GhtGhoster/mq-lockpick/README.md

 # Lockpicking simulator

-This project is to demonstrate a few interesting ideas when it comes to representing lockpicking in videogames.
+A different approach to representing the lockpicking minigame.

+May not be playable at all resolutions/screen sizes, resize your browser window if need be.

 (2 "_required_" `.js` files from `egui-macroquad` ->